-- Have a leverage ratio of less than 7.25 to 1.0 for the quarter ended March 31, 2018 (defined as, with certain adjustments, the ratio of our consolidated total net debt as of the last day of the fiscal quarter to our trailing twelve month consolidated net income before interest, taxes, depreciation, amortization, non-cash charges and certain other items ("EBITDA")).
-Our leverage ratio requirement decreases over time by 0.25 to 1.0 per quarter until December 31, 2018 to 6.50 to 1 thereafter; - Have an interest coverage ratio of greater than 2.25 to 1.0 for the quarter ended March 31, 2018 (defined as, with certain adjustments, the ratio of our consolidated EBITDA to our trailing twelve month consolidated cash interest expense); and - Have a fixed charge ratio of greater than 1.0 to 1.0 for the quarter ended March 31, 2018 (defined as, with certain adjustments, the ratio of our consolidated EBITDA minus capital expenditures to our trailing twelve month consolidated interest paid, taxes paid and other specified payments).
+- Have a leverage ratio of less than 6.50 to 1.0 for the quarter ended March 31, 2019 (defined as, with certain adjustments, the ratio of our consolidated total net debt as of the last day of the fiscal quarter to our trailing twelve month consolidated net income before interest, taxes, depreciation, amortization, non-cash charges and certain other items ("EBITDA")); - Have an interest coverage ratio of greater than 2.25 to 1.0 for the quarter ended March 31, 2019 (defined as, with certain adjustments, the ratio of our consolidated EBITDA to our trailing twelve month consolidated cash interest expense); and

+• Have a fixed charge ratio of greater than 1.0 to 1.0 for the quarter ended March 31, 2019 (defined as, with certain adjustments, the ratio of our consolidated EBITDA minus capital expenditures to our trailing twelve month consolidated interest paid, taxes paid and other specified payments).
 Our fixed charge requirement remains level throughout the term of the agreement.

-At March 31, 2018, we were in compliance with the applicable financial and restrictive covenants under the 2012 Term Loan and the 2012 ABL Revolver and the indentures governing the 2013 Senior Notes and the 2016 Senior Notes.
-Additionally, management anticipates that in the normal course of operations, we will be in compliance with the financial and restrictive covenants during 2019.
-During the years ended March 31, 2018 and 2017, we made voluntary principal payments against outstanding indebtedness of \$444.0 million and \$175.5 million, respectively, under the 2012 Term Loan.
-Under the Term Loan Amendment No. 5, we are required to make quarterly payments each equal to 0.25% of the aggregate amount of \$975.0 million.
-Since we have previously made a significant optional payment that exceeded a significant portion of our required quarterly payments, we will not be required to make another payment until the fiscal year ending March 31, 2022.
+At March 31, 2019, we were in compliance with the applicable financial and restrictive covenants under the 2012 Term Loan and the 2012 ABL Revolver and the indentures governing the 2013 Senior Notes and the 2016 Senior Notes.
+Additionally, management anticipates that in the normal course of operations, we will be in compliance with the financial and restrictive covenants during 2020.
+During the years ended March 31, 2019 and 2018, we made voluntary principal payments against outstanding indebtedness of \$200.0 million and \$444.0 million, respectively, under the 2012 Term Loan.
+Under the Term Loan Amendment No. 5, we are required to make quarterly payments each equal to 0.25% of the aggregate amount of \$738.0 million.
+Since we have previously made a significant optional payment that exceeded a significant portion of our required quarterly payments, we will not be required to make another payment until the fiscal year ending March 31, 2024.